Part Two of an Interview with Craig McLellan, Founder and CEO, ThinkOn

 Interviewed by Richard Bliss, Top Social Selling Trainer & Expert, BlissPoint Consulting

 I sat down with Craig McLellan, Founder and CEO of ThinkOn, to find out more about ThinkOn and what sets it apart from other cloud companies.
+If you missed part one of the interview, you can find it here.
 In part two of the two-part article, Craig discusses his LEGO analogy, what makes ThinkOn different from other cloud service providers, and the importance of transparency.
-In fact, that’s one reason he founded ThinkOn – to deliver cloud-based critical data management and asset protection solutions in a straightforward and transparent manner.
+In fact, that’s one reason he founded ThinkOn—to deliver cloud-based critical data management and asset protection solutions in a straightforward and transparent manner.

 “I learned in 2001, when the dotcom bomb hit, that the company I was working for at the time survived and thrived because they focused on delivering a simple essential service.
-With that in mind, I wanted to build services that were very simple, very easy to understand and transparently priced.”
+With that in mind, I wanted to build services that were very simple, very easy to understand, ridiculously secure, and transparently priced.”

 – Craig McLellan, Founder and CEO of ThinkOn